tiffanyho68/tiffanyho68.github.io/contact.md

 [Home](/) · [Projects](/projects) · [About](/about) · [Contact](/contact)

-Seeking full-time AI/ML roles.
+Seeking full time AI/ML roles.
 If this kind of work is a fit for your team, I'd love to hear from you.

 **Email:** [tiffanyho68@gmail.com](mailto:tiffanyho68@gmail.com)